Recycling in Chicago Apartments and Condos

 1.)
 Broader list of materials that need to be recycled

-The new ordinance provides for 13 materials that should be collected for recycling.
+The new ordinance mandates that over a dozen different materials be collected for recycling.
 Basically, your buildings recycling program should be pretty similar to the City's current Blue Cart program.

 Recyclable items (empty and dry):